Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 * figure out how to plot 7 days ahead.
     * not important

+* multi-worker (multi-threaded) vs multi-processes vs multi-nodes
+    * can I used them in combination?
+    * when to use multi-worker in keras?

 # Waiting

 * ask people from fiver for gpu setup help